Skip to content

 Warning

-Additional, specialized export methods are available in the HSM Operation menu under the EFT and SPB options.
-See the EFT and SPB topics for more information.
+Additional, specialized export methods are available in the HSM Operation menu under the options EFT and SPB options.
+See the topics EFT and SPB topics for more information.

 The following types of objects can be exported via the console interfaces: